top of page

 Experimentations

-These paintings were made either as mini-series or in pairs or as stand-alone pieces.
+These paintings were made either as part of mini-series or in pairs or as stand-alone pieces.
 What binds them is that they are all experimental works that inquire into composition, value, colour, mark making/texture, form and line, rhythm and movement.

 Perpetuum